 I entered the field of composition and rhetoric as an undergraduate peer tutor in my college’s writing center.
-My early tutoring experiences were formative in developing both my research interests and teaching methods, which center around the collaborative writing talk and affiliative relationship-building characteristic of writing centers and community literacy programs (and of tutoring and peer mentoring, more broadly).
+My early tutoring experiences were formative in developing both my research interests and teaching methods, which enact the collaborative writing talk and affiliative relationship-building characteristic of writing centers and community literacy programs (and of tutoring and peer mentoring, more broadly).

-Today I study occasions of one-with-one writing talk—occasions that take place regularly in schools, workplaces, homes, and community sites.
-I am interested in the potential of this talk (and the relationship-building, writing, revision, and rethinking involved) to bring about social change, or more equitable relations, for individuals and members of their social networks.
+Today I study one-with-one writing talk, which takes place regularly in schools, workplaces, homes, and community sites.
+I am interested in the potential of this talk (and the relationship-building, writing, revision, and rethinking involved) to bring about more equitable relations.
 I use applied conversation analysis (CA) to study in-the-moment interactions and take a mixed-method approach, tracing evolutions over time.
 I ask: When and how do writers assert their right to speak?
 How do writers negotiate power relations with imagined/intended audiences?
 How can writing and writing relationships contribute to a more racially and socially just world?

 Much of my work—my research, teaching, professional service, and community involvement—is motivated by my commitment to equity in education.
-In my classroom teaching, this commitment manifests in a focus on inquiry-driven student research that reaches beyond the classroom walls to impact the campus and community.
-With students, I seek to understand the power of writing—and talk about and around writing—to facilitate personal and social transformations for writers and their communities.
+In my classroom teaching, this commitment manifests in undergraduate research and community-based learning.
+With students, I seek to understand the power of writing to facilitate personal and social transformations for writers and their communities.